Saint John the Evangelist Church (Columbus, Ohio): Outreach

 Damage from a piece of the rose window at the rear of the church falling into the choir loft in 2011 required $67,000 in repairs, which was paid for by an anonymous donor. $35,000 was also given for new lighting for the interior of the church building.

 Closure and merger into St. Dominic

 As part of a wider campaign of church mergers and closures in the Columbus diocese, Holy Rosary-St. John was merged into St. Dominic Church, another predominantly African-American church on the East Side of Columbus, by Earl K. Fernandes on January 17, 2024.
 The Columbus Diocese stated that this was in part due to low Mass attendance and deteriorating facilities which necessitated millions of dollars of repairs.
 While the St. John church building is no longer the site of Masses, the St. John Community Center continues to operate out of the school building, hosting a food bank, GED classes, and a medical clinic sponsored by the Sovereign Military Order of Malta.
+The building was deconsecrated on January 21, 2026.